Skip to Content

 • ½ teaspoon freshly cracked black pepper

-• 1 tablespoon lemon juice, from 1 lemon
+• 1 tablespoon freshly squeezed lemon juice, (from 1 lemon)

 Method

-Note: Can be made one day ahead.
-Cool and store in an airtight container in the refrigerator.
-To reheat, add to a saucepan over medium heat, stirring until warmed through.
+This gravy can be made one day ahead.
+Just let it cool completely and store it in an airtight container in the refrigerator.
+Reheat, stirring, in a saucepan over medium heat.

 Nutrition Info